 If you are unsure of any item you are carrying, you must speak to a Border Force Officer.

 Never bring in counterfeit goods, drugs, offensive weapons (including knives) or indecent or obscene material.

 Never bring in animals or plants including live animals, birds and plants, or goods made from them, such as jewellery, shoes, bags and belts, even if they were openly on sale in the countries where you bought them, unless you have a valid CITES permit.

 This also includes caviar, ivory, coral, shells and crocodile, alligator and snake skin taken from endangered animals.

 There are allowances on the amount of goods such as tobacco, alcohol, and gifts you can bring into the UK.
 For further information click on the link below.

 There are restrictions on food products that you can bring into the UK from outside the European Union, even for personal use.

 For example, you cannot bring in meat or dairy products.
 Restrictions also apply to fish products, egg and honey products, and some fruit and vegetables.

 You may need a licence to carry some prescription medicines into the UK.

-For more details on all restrictions please click here.
+Further Information on all Customs allowances, restrictions and prohibitions click here.